 I measured the diameter of the pins, because the pivot pin, spring pins, and liner pins were all different diameters, and they didn't send extra pins for the pivot and spring pins.
 I cut some oversized scales in a cutoff saw, so I would have a clean edge of wood to put against the edge of the bolster.
 I traced an outline of the liners on the wood, so I would know where to put the epoxy.
 I glued the scales to the liners, and let the epoxy dry overnight.

 Next I drilled the pin holes.
 If you drill from the metal side and come out the wooden side, the bit will splinter the wood.
 I lost a pair of scales that way and had to start over.
 I finally figured out that if I drilled from the metal side toward the wood, I could use the depth stop on the drill press to have just the tippy tip of the bit make a little dimple on the wood side, then I could drill from the wood side toward the metal.
 Then I cut off the excess wood with a hack saw.
 If you cut off the excess wood with a large tooth saw, it is easy to split the wood, but the small teeth of the hack saw don't put too much stress on the wood.
 Then I sanded the wood to the edge of the metal, and shaped the wood to roughly the final shape of the handles.
-I used drum sander bits that fit in the drill press, and they were great.
-One of the drum sander bits fit into the blade release recess, and allowed those surfaces to be finished sanded before the parts were assembled.
+I used a rasp to remove a lot of excess wood, then drum sander bits that fit in the drill press, and they were great.
+One of the drum sander bits fit into the blade release recess, and allowed those surfaces to be finished sanded to 400 grit before the parts were assembled.
 The wood is from a block of mountain mahogany a friend gave me, from the Owyhee Mountains of Idaho.

 Peening is best done by many light taps with a 4 oz ball peen hammer, with which the edges of the pin are tapped, with about 6 taps to work around the circumference of the pin, followed by one tap in the center to spread the pin.
 You partially peen one side of a pin, flip it over and partially peen the other side, flipping over maybe 15 times back and forth.
 When peening the pivot pin, if it is peened too much, the blade is locked or hard to open.
-If it is peened too little, where is side to side play in the blade.
+If it is peened too little, there is side to side play in the blade.
 I peened the pivot with the 0.007" shim around the pivot pin until the blade got tight, then I took the shim out, and gave it a few taps on each side, then tried the blade for smooth opening.
 If it gets too tight, it is ruined.
 I had to drill out one pivot pin and start over.
 I used a 0.004" shim on the backspring pin, because if that is too tight it can lock the whole thing up (did that).
 After three sets of scales and 2 sets of pins, the first knife came out OK, the second one quite a bit better as far as the pins go.
-Below are the first and second knives I made from the Sheriff kit.
+Below are the first and second knives I made using the Sheriff kit.